Installation

 Tip

 If you want to test the ISO image in a virtual machine, you can use VirtualBox.
-It is important to set the network adapter to “Bridged Adapter” in the settings of the virtual machine.
+It is important to set the network adapter to “Bridged Adapter” in the virtual machine’s settings.

-Boot the installation media, the installer will start automatically.
+1. Boot the installation media (choose graphical install); the installer will start automatically.

-Almost all points are done automatically unless you are asked for the disk partitioning.
-If you are asked for the disk partitioning, you can select “Guided - use entire disk” and confirm the following questions with “Yes”.
+2. Almost all points are done automatically unless you are asked for disk partitioning.
+If you are asked for disk partitioning, you can select “Guided - use entire disk” and confirm the following questions with “Yes.”

 Tip

-If you want to create a RAID or want to set the data directory to another disk, you can do so by selecting “Manual” and following the instructions.
-If you choose ‘/data’ as a mountpoint, Libre Workspace will use this directory as the data directory and stores all nextcloud data there.
+If you want to create a RAID or set the data directory to another disk, you can do so by selecting “Manual” and following the instructions.
+If you choose ‘/data’ as a mount point, Libre Workspace will use this directory as the data directory and store all Nextcloud data there.

-After the installation is complete, the system will reboot.
+1. After the installation is complete, the system will reboot.
 Discover the IP address of the system and open it in your browser.
-Otherwise you can just follow the instructions of the server display.
+Otherwise, you can just follow the instructions on the server display.

 Note

-At the webpage an installer opens.
+1. On the webpage, an installer opens.
 You will be asked to set a password for the admin user.
-This has to be very secure, because it is also used as administrative password for the other components like nextcloud or samba-dc.
-At the current time you can’t change your password later.
+This has to be very secure because it is also used as the administrative password for the other components like Nextcloud or Samba-DC.

-In the next step you can choose which components you want to install.
-At the moment this can’t be changed later automatically.
+2. In the next step, you can choose which components you want to install.
+At the moment, this can’t be changed later automatically.
 Samba-DC (central user management) is always automatically installed.

-In the Domain Settings you can choose if the libre workspace server should be externally accessible.
+3. In the Domain Settings, you can choose if the Libre Workspace server should be externally accessible.
 This can’t be changed later automatically.
-An external access is highly recommended if you want easy access to your data from outside your home network and don’t want to handle DNS-Settings on your own.
-But for that you need a domain name.
+External access is highly recommended if you want easy access to your data from outside your home network and don’t want to handle DNS settings on your own.
+But for that, you need a domain name.

 Tip

 If you are unsure whether to use public or private access, it is recommended to use the private access.
-For this you don’t need a domain name and you can still access your data from outside your home network via VPN.
+For this, you don’t need a domain name and you can still access your data from outside your home network via a VPN.

-Now the installation starts.
+1. Now the installation starts.
 This can take a while.
-There are instructions displayed on the screen, how to access the libre workspace after the installation is complete.
+Instructions are displayed on the screen on how to access Libre Workspace after the installation is complete.

 Note